Philippines restarts non-essential travel

 Lifting of non-essential outbound travels also benefit Filipinos who want to visit their foreign partners abroad.

 Are you one of those who are ready to travel again?

 Outbound travel restrictions in the Philippines

-From March to June 2020, when the Philippines are enforcing strict community quarantine, there are no outbound travels allowed.
-It was only last July that essential travels were allowed.
+Last year, when the Philippines were enforcing strict community quarantine, there are no outbound travels allowed.
+It was only last July that outbond travelers had been allowed, but for essential travels only.
 Vacations and leisure travels were still not allowed until October.

 If you are traveling as a tourist, you must prepare the following before you can fly out the country:

 - Confirmed roundtrip tickets

 - Passenger Profile and Health Declaration form (if flying via PAL)

 - Execution of a 'declaration acknowledging the risks in traveling'